lexibank/tlopo/out/vol3/chapter12.md

 The reconstructions below relate to the process of squeezing coconut flesh to produce co- conut cream, and of boiling it to make coconut oil.
 The data point to a POc verb &ast;puro, either 'scrape coconut' or 'squeeze coconut milk onto food' and a corresponding nominalisation &ast;puro-ŋ denoting the products of this activi~y.
-The Admiralties reflexes support reconstruc- tion of &ast;-r- rather than &ast;-R- .
+The Admiralties reflexes support reconstruction of &ast;-r- rather than &ast;-R- .

 <table>
 <tr>